 2. Automating Broken Processes

 Automation should be viewed as an opportunity to optimize and improve processes, not as a band-aid solution for broken ones.
-Implementing automation without first optimizing processes can lead to the automated perpetuation of inefficiencies and errors.
+Implementing software without first optimizing processes creates the automated perpetuation of inefficiencies and errors.
 Take the time to refine and streamline processes before introducing automation.
-This will ensure that you're automating the right things and maximizing the benefits of the technology.
+This ensures that you are automating the right things and maximizing the benefits of the technology for your teams.

 3. Overlooking User Experience